 The most important thing is putting the crutch under the arm that’s opposite of your injured leg.
 It’s normal to think off that in this way you are going to minimize the risk of point 3 from the previous paragraph.
 The next thing to consider is the specific side to use the crutch on.

 If asking any medical expert, he or she will tell you to put the crutch right above the arm on the side of your stable leg.
 Meanwhile, the type of injury and the stage of your rehabilitation also matter for choosing the way you will wear one crutch.
-You might need to transfer the weight on your healthy leg.
+You might need to transfer the weight to your healthy leg.

-The top tip we can give you, on the other side, is to keep yourself stick to one rule: positioning and balance are the main factors of proper using of one single crutch only.
+The top tip we can give you, on the other side, is to keep yourself stick to one rule: positioning and balance are the main factors of proper use of one single crutch only.
 What we mean is that you should adjust your crutch attentively and make sure you feel balanced enough before making the first step.

-There should be padding on both the hand grip and armpit support of your crutch.
+There should be padding on both the handgrip and armpit support of your crutch.
 Padding provides better grip and shock absorption.
 Avoid wearing bulky shirts or jackets while walking with a single crutch as it can lead to reduced movement and stability.

 Yes, that might be a bit frustrating and most of you might be scared to perform this task.
 Though, don’t worry, if you follow our recommendations you are going to be just fine.
 Of course, if you feel too scary, better have someone nearby for support.